Cooked and Ready to serve

 Can I use a different spice?

-Yes, you may want to try just salt and pepper, or another one of your favorite spices.
+You may want to try just salt and pepper or another of your favorite spices.
 Don’t be shy about trying other spices you typically use on your favorite veggie offerings.
 I like to use nutmeg, cumin, and even thyme sometimes.

 Are there any health benefits to eating squash?

-Winter squash varieties have been found to be good sources of beta-carotene, vitamins B6 and C. You can count on getting a fair amount of fiber along with potassium and magnesium.
+Winter squash varieties are good sources of beta-carotene, vitamins B6 and C. You can count on getting a fair amount of fiber, potassium, and magnesium.
 Another good quality of eating squash is they’re considered low-calorie.

 Final Word

-There is something about growing our own food.
-I’m so grateful that my friend, Debbie, gifted me this banana squash.
-This is the first time I had ever cut or baked one.
-I hope you found my post about banana squash to be helpful as you look for quality veggies to eat during the cold months of the year.
+There is something about growing our food.
+I’m so grateful that my friend Debbie gifted me this banana squash.
+This is the first time I’ve ever cut or baked one.
+I hope you found my post about banana squash helpful as you look for quality veggies to eat during the year’s cold months.

 It’s all about practice, practice, practice.
-If we can teach our kids and grandkids how to cook from scratch, what a better world we will live in!
-If you like squash and cook it often, let me know your favorite approach to make it a special part of your meals, we love to hear from our readers.
+If we can teach our kids and grandkids how to cook from scratch, we’ll live in a better world!
+If you like squash and cook it often, let me know your favorite approach to make it a special part of your meals; we love to hear from our readers.
 May God Bless this world, Linda

 Similar Posts